Mikejo5000/vsts-docs-pr/docs/user-guide/code-with-git.md

 ---
 title: Code with Git
-titleSuffix: VSTS & TFS
+titleSuffix: Azure Codex
-description: Share code in a Git repo and new team project ms.assetid: ms.prod: devops ms.technology: devops-new-user ms.manager: douge ms.author: kaelli ms.date: 08/24/2017
+description: Share code in a Git repo and new team project ms.assetid: ms.prod: devops ms.technology: devops-new-user ms.manager: douge ms.author: chcomley
+author: chcomley
+ms.date: 08/01/2018
 ms.topic: quickstart
 monikerRange: 'vsts'
 ---

-# Code with Git
+# Quickstart: Code with Git

-**VSTS**
+**Azure Codex**

 After you create a new account and team project in VSTS, you can begin sharing your code with others.